-What are they looking for in Allen %26 Overy training contract candidates?
+What are they looking for in Allen & Overy training contract candidates?
 What are they looking for in Clifford Chance training contract candidates?
-The law firms in the Magic Circle are Allen %26 Overy, Clifford Chance, Freshfields Bruckhaus Deringer, Linklaters, and Slaughter and May.
+The law firms in the Magic Circle are Allen & Overy, Clifford Chance, Freshfields Bruckhaus Deringer, Linklaters, and Slaughter and May.
 Below is a more detailed explanation of each company.
-The report says that elite law firms, investment banks and consulting firms are only looking for recruits from the top 5, Harvard, Yale, Princeton, Stanford and Wharton, according to its research.
-You see, the applicants who are most successful when applying to Magic Circle law firms are those who have nurtured their relationships with lawyers and law firms over a period of months.
+Equity benefit partner for Magic Circle firms, the preferred way to measure the profitability of law firms based on how much their core partners earn, which typically exceeds £1 million per year.
+Of the 23 ranking positions in these first two levels, 13 are occupied by firms of the Magic Circle (eight are occupied by US firms and only two by other firms in the native city).

 Bryan Cave Leighton Paisner is also an international law firm with 14 offices in 10 countries around the world, including Russia, Singapore, Hong Kong and the United Arab Emirates, among many others.
 Although a rather old-fashioned term, the phrase “the magic circle” has only been used since the late 1990s; before that, prestigious law firms were called the “Club of Nine”, and included Lovells (now Hogan Lovells), Norton Rose (now Norton Rose Fulbright), Herbert Smith (now Herbert Smith Freehills) and Stephenson Harwood.
 By showing interest in Magic Circle law firms as soon as possible, you are clearly demonstrating a much deeper interest in what they do compared to those who only spent a few hours swiftly browsing through their latest updates before submitting their application.
 Tier 1 law firms are generally full-service law firms that have experienced, nationally recognized attorneys, in more than 10 practice areas.